Skip to content

 Hill climbingλ︎

-To get better at climbing hills on a bicyle requires climbing hills on a bicycle.
+To get better at climbing hills on a bicycle requires practice.
+As well as strength and stamina, practice also increases confidence.

 The more hills that you climb, the more your physical and mental self becomes accustom to climbing.

-Use a sensible cadence for hilss.
+Use a sensible cadence for hills.
 70-80 RPM for modest hills should avoid grinding all the way up the hill (until you run out of gears).

-NOTE: some grinding can be useful training, but should not be over-done as it very quickly builds up lactic acid and greatly increases fatigue in your legs
+NOTE: some grinding can be useful training, but not for a ride where lactic acid will build up and greatly increase fatigue in your legs

 Standing whist climbing